Dzantemir/ESP8266-WiFi-Microphone/README.md

 **24-bit I2S capture • TPDF dithering • IMA ADPCM / PCM • UDP / TCP / Raw 802.11 TX • Real-time playback • WAV recording**

-> Real-time high-quality wireless microphone using ESP8266 and INMP441 I2S MEMS
-> microphone.
-Streams audio to a Windows PC over WiFi with professional-grade
-> 24-bit capture, TPDF dithering, and IMA ADPCM/PCM encoding.
-Supports UDP
-> (via router), TCP (reliable delivery with framing), and Raw 802.11 TX
-> (no router needed) transport modes.
-The Windows receiver supports per-device
-> output routing to virtual microphones (VB-Cable) for use in Discord, Zoom,
-> OBS, and any other application.
-Developed in collaboration with AI (Z.ai Code).

 </div>

 ---